Asian shares extend losses as toll from pandemic surges

 Earnings for airlines, which have been hit by lost bookings as businesses and individuals canceled travel plans to minimize their risk of contracting the virus, are expected to be catastrophic.
 Delta went from an expected 2.2% decline to a 108% plunge.

-Energy companies have suffered, meanwhile, by a plunge in oil prices partly due to a price war that broke out early this month between Saudi Arabia and Russia.
-The energy sector of the S&P 500 has lost half its value this year.

-U.S. benchmark crude dropped 4.2% or $91 cents on Monday to $20.60 per barrel in electronic trading on the New York Mercantile Exchange.
+The price of crude oil also declined on Monday.
+U.S. benchmark crude dropped 5.1% or $1.11 to $20.40 per barrel in electronic trading on the New York Mercantile Exchange.
 It slid 4.8% to close at $21.51 a barrel on Friday.
 Goldman Sachs has forecast that it will fall well below $20 a barrel in the next two months because storage will be filled to the brim and wells will have to be shut in.